nvramamoorthy/Data-Cleaning-Assignment/README.md

 ##Acknowledgements:

-I thank all staff and instructores of  Johns Hopkins ,  Coursera  and all peers who patiently evaluated my work.
+I thank all staff and instructore of  Johns Hopkins ,  Coursera  and all peers who patiently evaluated my work.